 Because of many things, East Grand Rapids is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, East Grand Rapids really has some of the features that families look for when choosing a good community to raise children.
 Is East Grand Rapids perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The people who call East Grand Rapids home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of East Grand Rapids residents report their race to be White, followed by Black or African-American.
+The greatest number of East Grand Rapids residents report their race to be White, followed by Asian.
 Important ancestries of people in East Grand Rapids include German, Irish, English, Dutch, and Polish.

 The most common language spoken in East Grand Rapids is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Italian and Polish.